meredithspalmer/NatGeo-AI/3_EdgeImpulse.md

 But what if you need to know immediately if, say, a poacher's gun goes off, or if an elephant starts heading out of the reserve towards a neighboring village?
 You can't take action to capture the poacher or divert the elephant if you only find out about the event several months later.
 Ideally, you would want the ability to process the incoming data as it is received and take immediate action based on what was detected.

 TinyML algorithms can run inference directly on field sensors (edge devices), transforming the way computers interact with the real world.
 These algorithms can be trained to detect and respond to input such as:
-- Vibration and motion (e.g., acceleromoter, pressure, speed)
+- Vibration and motion (e.g., accelerometer, pressure, speed)
 - Voice and sound (e.g., keyword spotting, speech/sound recognition)
 - Images and video (e.g., face unlock, object detection/classification)
 allowing researchers to do WHAT